michaelo/daya/README.md

 * Integrate dot / libdot
     * including libs for png and svg?
 * Currently a lot of the defaults is handled within dot.zig - this is error-prone if we were to change graphing-backend
+* Support lifting notes to top level of generated doc?
+E.g. now, if added to an instance wihtin a group, the note also gets rendered within the same group
 * .hidot
     * TBD: Implement more advanced (composed) shapes?
 E.g. an UML-like class with sections?
     * Implement import-functionality